Hender-hs/my-own-personal-website/README.md

 # My Portifolio Web Site
-> This is a web site to make a apresentation about myself as Web Developer.
+> This is a web site to make a apresentation about myself as a Full Stack Web Developer.
 > Web site link [_here_](https://portifolio-p.vercel.app/).

 ## Table of Contents